MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/expressroute-vpn-failover-content.md

 - **Azure public services**.
 Azure services that can be used within a hybrid application.
 These services are also available over the internet, but accessing them by using an ExpressRoute circuit provides low latency and more predictable performance, because traffic doesn't go through the internet.

 - **Microsoft 365 services**.
-The publicly available Microsoft 365 applications and services that are provided by Microsoft.
+The publicly available Microsoft 365 applications and services that Microsoft provides.
 Connections use [Microsoft peering](/azure/expressroute/expressroute-circuit-peerings) and addresses that are owned by your organization or supplied by your connectivity provider.
 You can also connect directly to Microsoft CRM Online by using Microsoft peering.

 - **Connectivity providers** (not shown).
 Companies that provide a connection by using either layer 2 or layer 3 connectivity between your datacenter and an Azure datacenter.